cyclus/cyclus.github.com/source/cep/cep27.rst

 2. Add the proper default initialization of the variable required for the snippet.

-3. In the ``Archetype::EnterNotify()``, assign the Snippet with value corresponding to the user input.
+3. In the ``Archetype::EnterNotify()``, initialise the toolkit class member variables with variables.

 4. (optional) If required, call the ``RecordSnippet()`` method when necessary during the Archetype operation.